-Head of Year [Mr Adam Morrison]- for concerns that cannot be resolved by the Tutor. (ajm@yarmschool.org)
+Head of Year [Mrs Thania Troya]- for concerns that cannot be resolved by the Tutor. (tmt@yarmschool.org)

 Director of Learning Skills [Mrs Elizabeth Bridle] - for advice, diagnosis and support of specific learning difficulties, such as screening for dyslexia. (elizabeth.bridle@yarmschool.org)